icathaid/lab-06/README.md

 ========================================================
   I'm stuck on the syntax of this get request

-  http GET :3000/categories?=aid will return just the records with a category of 'aid', but none of the things i've tried have made the superagent get request work.
+  http GET :3000/products?category=aid will return just the records with a category of 'aid', but none of the things i've tried have made the superagent get request work.

   ejs is like if microsoft created react

+  speaking of microsoft, github is currently having issues that are interfering with heroku integration as of 4:30PM Sun, so hopefully I will update this before midnight with Heroku.
+If this segment is still in here, github was still down as of deadline.

 ## API Server